CoreumFoundation/coreumbridge-xrpl/README.md

 ### Pass the [Init relayer](#init-relayer) section.

-Additionnaly set the bridge contract address in the `relayer.yaml`
+Additionally, set the bridge contract address in the `relayer.yaml`

 ### Send from coreum to XRPL